Pertinent Peppermint Information: Peppermint Explained

 Less well known than its healing powers is this mint’s oil’s pretty miraculous potency when it comes to hair treatment.
 Those same oils believed to increase alertness and energy levels can trigger powerful reactions on the scalp when utilized through peppermint shampoo and conditioner, leading to amazing hair care results and even improved hair growth.
 Dandruff is caused by excess sebum production on the scalp – it’s kind of like hair acne.

 It produces the horrible white flakes we call dandruff that can lead to itchiness and dryness.
 Dandruff or dry scalp clog your follicles, the tiny holes in your scalp that hair grows from, leading to a tight, itchy feeling.
-Peppermint oil contains antimicrobial compounds that help your scalp fight off the bacteria that trigger overproduction of sebum.
+Peppermint oil contains antimicrobial compounds that help your scalp fight off the bacteria that trigger the overproduction of sebum.
 It revitalizes worn-out follicles and helps the scalp create new, healthy hair.

 Additionally, peppermint oil is effective at balancing pH levels of the scalp, further cooling the follicles and moisturizing the dry skin.
 Peppermint oil binds to the hair roots, minimizing follicle spaces and increasing blood flow to the scalp.
 This improved circulation helps the follicles to rejuvenate, possibly even increasing hair growth.
 A healthier scalp means healthier hair – boosted shine, a great smell and fantastically conditioned locks.